thip/python-boatd/README.rst

 Return the version of boatd

 ``wind``:
-Return the direction of the wind in degrees
+Return a tuple in the form ``(direction, speed)``.
+This contains the direction of the wind in degrees and the speed the wind is blowing in knots.

 **methods**
 -----------